Arcais/frontend-assignment/README.md

 - badge width should scale with content (with a max width of the parent).
 - when content exceeds badge width, ellipsis (…) should be applied.
 - tooltip width should scale with content (with a max width of 240px)
+- when the tooltip is tapped, it should disappear again after 10 seconds
+- the assignment should work on all modern browsers and gracefully on IE11
+- project should compile on Linux